Get 80% off your plan for your first 3 months*

 Key legal requirements to check:

-- Minimum wage: rates vary by region, so verify the current minimum for your area
+• Minimum wage: rates vary by region, so verify the current minimum for your area.
+In Hong Kong, the statutory minimum wage is reviewed regularly.

-Consult your accountant or legal advisor to confirm you meet all obligations.
+Consult your accountant or legal adviser to confirm you meet all obligations.

 Deciding on pay is a balancing act

 Employee pay is a balancing act between attracting talent and protecting your cash flow.
 A competitive salary shows you value your team and helps reduce turnover.
-But overpaying can strain your budget.
+Keeping pay within your budget protects your cash flow and gives your business room to grow.

 To find the right number, weigh up these four factors: